menacit/demystifying_confidential_computing/index.md

 ![bg right:30%](images/lock_chain.jpg)

 <!--
+- Perhaps this very pedagogical slide can help?
+- Append-only, chronological data struct
+- Lie about the future, but not the past

-- Where do we store this hash chain safely?
+Segeu: Where do we store this hash chain safely?
 -->

 ---